-7.1 Simulating RL
+6 Simulating RL

-In [3], it was shown that a probabilistic population protocol with a leader could simulate a randomized LOGSPACE Turing machine with a constant number of read-only unary input tapes with polynomial slowdown.
-The basic technique was to use the standard reduction of Minsky [27] of a Turing machine to a counter machine, in which a Turing machine tape is first split into two stacks and then each stack is represented as a base-b number stored in unary.
-Because the construction in [3] could only increment or decrement counters, each movement of the Turing machine head required decrementing a counter to zero in order to implement division or multiplication.
-Using Theorem 3, we can perform division and multiplication in $O(n \log^2 n)$ interactions, which thus gives the number of interactions for a single Turing machine step (the initial startup cost is amortized over subsequent steps for a sufficiently long execution).
-If we treat this quantity as $O(\log^2 n)$ parallel time, we get a simulation with polylogarithmic slowdown.

-Theorem 4 For any fixed c > 0, there is a constant d such that a probabilistic population protocol on a complete graph with a leader that can simulate n^c steps of a randomized LOGSPACE Turing machine with a constant number of read-only unary input tapes using $d \log^2 n$ parallel time per step with a probability of failure bounded by n^{-c} .
+In [AAD+04], it was shown that a probabilistic population protocol with a leader could simulate a randomized LOGSPACE Turing machine with a constant number of read-only unary input tapes with polynomial slowdown.
+The basic technique was to use the standard reduction of Minsky [Min67] of a Turing machine to a counter machine, in which a Turing machine tape is first split into two stacks and then each stack is represented as a base-b number stored in unary.
+Because the construction in [AAD+04] could only increment or decrement counters, each movement of the Turing machine head required decrementing a counter to zero in order to implement division or multiplication.
+Using Theorem 11, we can perform division and multiplication in $O(n \log^4 n)$ interactions, which thus gives the number of interactions for a single Turing machine step.
+If we treat this quantity as $O(\log^4 n)$ time, we get a simulation with polylogarithmic slowdown.
+Theorem 12 For any fixed c > 0, there is a constant d such that a probabilistic population protocol on a complete graph with a leader that can simulate $n^c$ steps of a randomized LOGSPACE Turing machine with a constant number of read-only unary input tapes using $d \log^4 n$ time per step with a probability of failure bounded by $n^{-c}$ .

-Proof We run a simulated register machine adjusted so that the probability of failure of each basic operations is $O(n^{-2c-1})$; since we use a constant number of register machine operations per Turing machine step, the total probability of failure in n^c Turing machine steps is $O(n^c n^{-2c-1})$, which is less than n^{-c} for sufficiently large n.
+Proof: We run a simulated register machine adjusted so that the probability of failure of each basic operations is $O(n^{-2c-1})$ ; since we use a constant number of register machine operations per Turing machine step, the total probability of failure in $n^c$ Turing machine steps is $O(n^c n^{-2c-1}) < n^{-c}$ for sufficiently large n.